grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 # Publish or update a plugin

 You've just built your plugin; now you want to share it with the world.
-In this guide, you'll learn how to publish a new plugin or update an existing one, and you'll learn about plugin deprecation.
+In this guide, you'll learn how to publish a new plugin or update an existing one.

 The best way to share your plugin with the world is to publish it in the [Grafana plugin catalog](https://grafana.com/plugins).
 By having your plugin published on Grafana.com, more users will be able to discover your plugin.